TheDataStation/solo/README.md

 We use code (changed) from https://github.com/facebookresearch/FiD.git (OpenQA) and https://github.com/UKPLab/plms-graph2text.git (T5 finetuning), big thanks to them.

-To try our system, follow the following steps
+To try the system, follow the following steps,

 ## 1. Setup
 ### 1.1.
 System requirements